maxkratt/FishNet-Documentation/guides/features/addressables.md

 /// </summary>
 public void UnoadAddressables(string addressablesPackage) {
-    //Get the Id the same was as we did for loading. ushort id = addressablesPackage.GetStableHash16();
+    // Get the Id the same was as we did for loading. ushort id = addressablesPackage.GetStableHash16();

     /* Once again get the prefab collection for the Id and